Azure/iot-hub-device-update/docs/early-access-reference-docs/device-update-diagnostics.md

 ## Agent Check

 When your device is registered in IoT Hub but is not appearing in your Device Update instance, you can use the Agent Check feature to run pre-made validation checks to help you diagnose the underlying issue.
-You can start using this feature by following these [instructions](device-update-agent-check.md).
+You can start using this feature by following these [Agent Check instructions](device-update-agent-check.md).

 From a high level, the agent check feature works as follows: